AshampooSystems/boden/docs/docs/reference/ui/yoga/layout.md

 * **`flexGrow`**

-	Specifies the fraction of a containers empty space the item should request.
+	Specifies the fraction of a container's empty space the item should request.
 	The default value is 0.

 * **`flexShrink`**

-	Specifies how much to shrink an item if there is not enough space for all items.
+	Specifies how much to shrink an item if there is not enough space.

 ### Border

-Margin/Padding can be specified in pixel or percent:
+Margin and padding can be specified as pixels or percentage value (string):

 ```json
 { "margin" : {"all" : 100} },